How Long Do I Have to Pay Alimony?

 Determining the Length of Your Alimony Payments

-General term alimony is the concept in Massachusetts.
+In Massachusetts, general term alimony is the concept.
 The law gives the courts guidance and is tiered by the time you have been married.
 It is based on one’s ability and need to pay.
 Alimony is meant to allow both spousal parties to exist on even footing.
 As such, there is no one period of time that works for everyone and is rather based on circumstances.

 In Massachusetts, general term alimony is the most common type.
 There’s rehabilitative alimony, which is for short-term periods until the recipient spouse is expected to be self-sufficient, but general term alimony is the most well-known type.
 That’s really what we’re focused on.
 In the old days, if you were paying alimony, it went on forever because there was no change of circumstances for it to terminate.

 Now, the law gives the court more guidance.
 It’s tiered by the number of years that you’ve been married.
 For example, if you have been married for less than 5 years, you pay alimony for 50% of the number of months that you’ve been married.
 If you have been married 5 to 10 years, you’re going to pay for 60% of the time that you were married.
 Alimony is typically based on one’s ability to pay and one’s needs.